 I never planned on my transitional waves class to turn into "the smear."

-And I never planned on floor hooping to take off with such break-dancerly ambition.
+And I never planned on floor hooping to take off with such break-dancerly ambition -though hot af.

 But in the end, thank God it's out of my hands.

-It's a true honor that I can only take as the highest artistic acheivement within our tiny litte niche here, that the things I've worked on have all outgrown me -and they look damn good on people to boot.
+It's a true honor that I can only take as the highest artistic achievement within our tiny little niche here, that the things I've worked on have all outgrown me -and they look damn good on other people.

 Shoulder transfers and everything around them are totes my jam.
 They were the first set of tricks I was into and now there are tons of them.
 This class could really be called "lifts, stalls, sweeping, breathing, shoulders and circuitry. and pow!